 We have another good deal to share with you all today, this time on a Quick Charge 2.0 wall charger.
-The charger an Anker branded unit on Amazon and the price is only $7.99 after entering the coupon code QPPAQPP5 at checkout.
-That's half off the normal retail price of $15,99 and every bit as good of a bargain as the last charger deal we posted.
+The charger is an Anker branded unit on Amazon and the price is only $7.99 after entering the coupon code QPPAQPP5 at checkout.
+That's half off the normal retail price of $15.99 and every bit as good of a bargain as the last charger deal we posted.

 The one unique feature the Anker model boasts is that the LED charger indicator changes colors depending on the output.
 When the light is blue it indicates 5V output and when it's green it indicates 9/12V output.
 Read More

 Almost everybody knows by now what is good by having a device that supports Qualcomm's Quick Charge 2.0 standard.
 It will charge...quickly.
 The negative is that if you have amassed a stockpile of USB chargers over the years, none of your old ones can give you the speedy refuel.
 With Aukey's QC 2.0-compatible charger going for just $7.99, or half off of the full $15.99, after a coupon code on Amazon, you can grab one without feeling its toll on your wallet.

 That's even cheaper than the deal we posted just days ago for $10 each, which was quite popular itself.
 Read More